Thanks for stopping by! Check out the video for a more in-depth look.

-I put stop block on the miter saw, so every cut will identical at 9 inches.
+Then, I put stop block on the miter saw, so that every cut was identical at 9-inches long.

 Step 4: Cutting the Back Support

-If you wanted to install this permanently 1/4 ply will be fine.
+If you wanted to install this permanently 1/4 plywood will be sufficient.

 Step 5: Attaching the Pallets to the Back Support

-To keep this sweet an simple I used hot glue to attach the pallets.
-Of course you can use any method of attaching you feel is necessary.
+To keep this sweet and simple I used hot glue to attach the pallets.
+Of course you can use any method of attaching that you feel is necessary and beneficial.

-I wanted a stack stone look, I have three different size as a starting point.
+I wanted a stack stone look, I have three different sizes as a starting point.

-First is 9 inch, second 6 is inch, third is inch.
-Then repeat the same method every third row.
+First is 9-inch, second is 6-inch, third is 3-inch.
+Then I repeated the same method every third row.

-When I got to the end, I mitered the corner to give a clean wrapped look.
+When I got to the end, I mitered the corner to give it a clean, wrapped look.